 Climate in Busan

 Busan is a beautiful South Korean coastal city, boasting a rich history and culture.
 Those who try to learn the language will be welcomed with open arms.
-Friendly locals, low crime rates and great amenities make moving to Busan a comfortable experience even for first-time expats.
+Friendly locals, low crime rates and high-quality amenities make moving to Busan a comfortable experience even for first-time expats.

 What do expats love about Busan?